r-0n/software-architecture-project/docs/QS-Catalog.md

 - **Response:** Queue excess requests; serve queued orders in FIFO batches
 - **Response Measure:** 95 % of orders confirmed ≤ 3 s; no crash

----
-# Quality Scenarios from Previous assignment (not related to the current new feature implementations)
 ## 1. Availability

 ### Scenario A1 — Flash Sale Concurrency Control